These Frequently Asked Questions (FAQs) answer the most common questions we get asked about the relationship between CloudCheckr and Azure.

 Question: Will using CloudCheckr cause me to incur any additional charges from my cloud provider?

 Answer:Azure charges a very small fee per API call, which CloudCheckr uses to access your account.
-As an example: If you have 1 million S3 objects, Azure will charge you approximately $0.05 for CloudCheckr to inventory those files.
-For 1 billion S3 objects, the cost would be $5.00.
+As an example: If you have 1 million blob storage containers, Azure will charge you approximately $0.05 for CloudCheckr to inventory those files.
+For 1 billion blob storage containers, the cost would be $5.00.

 Question: Can I view my Azure Advisor checks in CloudCheckr?

 Answer:Yes!
 In addition to Azure Advisor, CloudCheckr will also import and display your Azure Security Center and Azure SQL Advisor checks within your subscription(s).
 You can find these on separate tabs within the Best Practice report.

 Question: Can CloudCheckr report on my Azure Government accounts?

 Answer:CloudCheckr is compatible with Azure Government.
 When configuring your Azure accounts in CloudCheckr, you will be able to choose one of the following type of accounts: Commercial, Government, or Germany.
 Be sure to select Government, so CloudCheckr can retrieve the data from your Azure Government accounts.

 Question: What are the differences between the various Azure accounts?

 Answer:You can add the following Azure account types to CloudCheckr:

 - Enterprise Agreement (EA): for customers that have an Enterprise Agreement with Microsoft.
 Will collect billing data for EA.
 Can be used for cost reporting, customizations, and invoicing.